mobak88/recipe-node-app/README.md

 ### Conect to a DATABASE

-Paste in `\c + DATABASE name` to connect to database.
+Paste in `\c + recipes_system` to connect to database.
 If you copied the database name from the schema paste code below to connext to the database:

 ```
 \c recipes_system;